Credit card product change: What is it, and is it worth it?

 What you’ll learn:

-With a product change, your existing line of credit is transferred to a new card.
-Your card number and account number typically remain the same.
+• With a product change, an existing credit line is transferred to a new card.
+The card number and account number typically remain the same.

-Product changes don’t involve a hard inquiry, opening a new account or closing your current one.
+• A product change doesn’t involve a hard inquiry, opening a new account or closing a current one.

 What is a credit card product change?

-A credit card product change is an industry term that refers to switching from one type of credit card to another from the same issuer.
+“Credit card product change” is an industry term that refers to switching from one credit card to another from the same issuer.
 A product change doesn’t require the cardholder to close their current account or open a new one.
-The existing line of credit is simply transferred over to the new card.
-And because you’re not opening a new credit card account, a product change typically doesn’t involve a hard inquiry.
+The existing credit line is simply transferred to the new card.
+And because it doesn’t involve opening a new credit card account, a product change typically doesn’t involve a hard inquiry

 Product changes may sometimes be referred to as credit card upgrades or downgrades.
 But these terms can be misleading.
-If you swap your current card for one with fewer rewards, for example, it may be referred to as a downgrade.
+Say you swap your current card for one with fewer rewards.
+That may be referred to as a downgrade.
 But if that card has a lower annual fee or better suits your needs and spending habits, it still may be an upgrade for you.

 How does a credit card product change work?

 With a product change, you’ll typically keep the same card number and account number.
 But keep in mind that your account might be subject to new terms and conditions.
-And it’s not guaranteed that your old card’s perks will transfer over after a product change.
+And it’s not guaranteed that your old card’s perks will transfer to your new card.

-When you swap a card instead of applying for a new one, you may forgo some of the benefits that come with opening a new account, such as potential bonuses or introductory APR offers.
-It’s also important to note that you may need to have your current credit card account open for a year before you’re eligible for a product change.
+When you swap a card instead of applying for a new one, you may forgo some of the benefits that come with opening a new account, such as potential sign-up bonuses or introductory APR offers.

 Reasons to consider a credit card product change